 Expansion to Colorado

 Brown returned to his native Colorado at the same time Wendy Loloff Cooper did, both with the intent of starting a school that simultaneously met the needs of students, teachers and the community.
-Together, they built a a Colorado-based team and West Generation Academy (WGA) launched the following year.
+Together, they built a Colorado-based team and West Generation Academy (WGA) launched the following year.
 WGA was part of the Denver Public Schools turnaround effort at the West High School campus.

 After just one year, significant academic growth was noted on the Transitional Colorado Assessment Program and multiple other measures.